The GoFormz user, group, and permission infrastructure works as follows:

 - The Administrator has access to everything, and is the only person with admin access.

-- Field Technicians have access to the forms relevant to their work, but cannot view reports or edit templates.
-Technicians in different locations will have slightly different workflows, and thus should be in separate groups.
+- Field Technicians have access to the forms relevant to their work, but cannot view reports or edit templates

-- Supervisors work across all locations.
-They need to be able to edit templates and view summary reports, but should only have access to the forms relevant to their work.
+- Field Supervisors need to be able to edit templates and view summary reports, but should only have access to the forms relevant to their work.

 - Human Resources should have access to the HR Hiring Form, and should also be able to edit templates and create reports.

 This might sound complicated, but it’s actually very easy to set up in GoFormz!
-If you are John Q Manager — the administrator — here is one way you might set this up.
-Click on the links to learn more about each step.
+If you are John Q Manager -- the administrator -- here is how you set this up.
+Click on the link to learn more about each step.

 - Create all the users